Follow along as we answer 14 common questions about matching gifts.

 Once donors have submitted their donation, follow up and let them know that their gift can go twice as far!
 If they haven’t submitted a match request to their employer, now is a perfect time to send a follow-up email to get the ball rolling.

-Again, if you choose to use a tool like 360MatchPro by Double the Donation, you can automate this process.
+Again, if you choose to use a tool like Double the Donation Matching, you can automate this process.
 This matching gift platform will automatically email donors on your behalf with the information they need to figure out their eligibility.

 You can even go beyond email outreach by calling donors.
 Consider making phone calls to a narrowed-down list of high-value matching gift donors who are more likely to submit a match request.
 Phone calls take more of your staff’s time, but being selective about who you call can add a meaningful human touch to your matching gift outreach.